 (viii) the importance of the proposed event for the local Stony Brook academic community.

 Every proposal will rate higher on some of these criteria than others, but these are the factors the Scientific Advisory Committee will take into account when evaluating programs.
-If you have any additional questions, feel free to contact the deputy director Alexander Abanov or any other member of the SAC .
+If you have any additional questions, feel free to contact the deputy director of the SCGP.

 SUBMIT YOUR PROPOSAL